 The $10 annual membership fee may be made online at our website.
 Team Managers, typically the parent of one of the team members, organize the eight (8) or more players.
 They may collect the $10 Junior League annual fee from each player and submit it as one check to the ALTA office or use a credit card to pay for all the team members online.
 Or, each member's parent may go to our website and pay their child's individual dues.
 The Team Manager also submits the team roster via the ALTA website.
 An unpaid player will not be accepted on a roster.

-Details for each of these steps can be found in the Jr. Roster Information Packet found on the ALTA website.
-At the bottom of the home page, under Leagues and Tournaments, select Document Downloads.
-On the next screen locate the Jr. Roster Information Packets.
+Details for each of these steps can be found in the Jr. Roster Information Packet available on the ALTA website.
+From the bottom of the home page, select Document Downloads.
+On the next screen, select Jr. Roster Information Packet.

-Junior League matches consist of 8 game pro sets, with standard scoring, in which each team receives a point for each game won.
+The 10, 12 and 14 under age group matches consist of 8 game pro sets, with standard scoring, in which each team receives a point for each game won.
 The winning team also receives a bonus point for winning the individual match making a typical match score 9-4.
 Should the match reach 8 all, a 7-point tiebreak is played to decide the winner.
 The bonus point is awarded for winning the tiebreak and the score is 9-8.
 The total possible points that can be won in any dual match is 36 (4 positions x 9 points).
+The 18U age group plays best of 3 sets, with a set tie break ( first to 10 by 2) played in lieu of a third set.
+For information on how to convert scores for the junior format, refer 18 Under New Format and Explanation.
+This can be found by going to Leagues and Tournaments > Documents > Downloads.
 Scores for the season are kept cumulatively by the division coordinator, and division winners and playoff seedings are decided on the basis of the total percentage of points won to total matches scheduled to be played.
 Coordinators and Overall Coordinators are responsible for record keeping of each team in each division and can be called for clarification of rules.
 The ultimate responsibility for the league lies with the Junior League Vice President.